-After receiving admission to graduate studies and enrolling for course work, the student will consult with the head of his or her major or administrative department concerning appointment of the chair of his or her advisory committee.
-The student's advisory committee for the master's degree will consist of no fewer than three members of the graduate faculty representative of the student's fields of study and research where the chair or co-chair of the advisory committee must be from the student's department, and one of the members must be from a department other than the student's major department.
+After receiving admission to Graduate Studies and enrolling for course work, the student will consult with the head of his or her major or administrative department concerning appointment of the chair of his or her Advisory Committee.
+The student's Advisory Committee for the master's degree will consist of not fewer than three members of the graduate faculty representative of the student's fields of study and research; one of the members must be from a department other than the student's major department.

-The chair, in consultation with the student, will select the remainder of the advisory committee.
-The chair will then notify the tentative members of the advisory committee, giving the student's name and field of study, and request that they consider serving on this committee.
+The chair, in consultation with the student, will select the remainder of the Advisory Committee.
+The chair will then notify the tentative members of the Advisory Committee, giving the student's name and field of study, and request that they consider serving on this Committee.
 The student will interview each prospective committee member to determine whether he or she is willing to serve.
-No individual located away from the campus at College Station may serve as chair of a student's advisory committee but may serve as co-chair with an individual located at College Station.
+No individual located away from the campus at College Station may serve as chair of a student's Advisory Committee but may serve as co-chair with an individual located at College Station.

-If the chair of the student's advisory committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship, thesis, dissertation, or record of study and is registered for 684, 691, 692, or 693 courses, the student may request, in writing, that the department head appoint an alternate advisory committee chair during the interim period.
+If the chair of the student's Advisory Committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship, thesis, dissertation, or record of study and is registered for 684, 691, or 692 courses, the student may request, in writing, that the department head appoint an alternate Advisory Committee chair during the interim period.